MikoV22/credit-risk-prediction/README.md

 and Random Forest) to predict credit risk - whether someone is likely to repay or default on a loan.
 It includes data exploration, data cleaning and preparation, model training, hyperparameter tuning, and an additional SQL-based analysis.
+It also includes a simple Streamlit web app where you can enter a new client's data and get a prediction.

 This was built as a learning project to practice Python, machine learning, and SQL.